 Programs

-Brigham & Women’s Visual Arts in Healthcare programs are each unique, depending on the educational and clinical goals of the group participating.
+Visual Arts in Healthcare programs at Brigham & Women’s Hospital are each unique, depending on the educational and clinical goals of the group participating.
 Programs are led by art educators with extensive experience in facilitating discussions.
 Co-facilitators from the healthcare group are encouraged to partner with the art educator to lead the sessions.
 A variety of arts-based activities will be designed for the session that include opportunities for group discussion, personal reflection, and creativity.
 These activities take place in local museums, hospital meeting spaces or via zoom.

 If you are interested in developing and booking a program, please complete this short program request form.
 We’ll be in touch with you soon and look forward to working with you!